 ST_ISVALID()

-ST_ISVALID() tests whether a spatial object is a valid geometry.
-If the object is a valid geometry, the function returns 1.
-If not, the function returns 0.
+The ST_ISVALID() function is used to check whether a spatial object is a valid geometry object.
+If the object is valid, the function returns 1; otherwise, it returns 0.

 SELECT SDO_GEOMETRY(2001, NULL, NULL, SDO_ELEM_INFO_ARRAY(1,1,1), SDO_ORDINATE_ARRAY(10,500)).ST_ISVALID() AS test_st_isvalid FROM dual;